Printing Terms

 Chemical Pulping

-manufacturing pulp by pressure-cooking wood or other raw fibrous material into its component parts with solutions of various chemical liquors.
+Manufacturing pulp by pressure cooking wood or other raw fibrous material into its component parts with solutions of various chemical.
 The predominant chemical pulping process is the sulfate (Kraft) process.
 See also Kraft, papermaking, pulping wood.

 Choke